 I remember those days when shopping in another city was so amazing.
 You could walk down any street and could buy things that you would never find at home.
 A side-effect of our world becoming more global is also that increasingly we find the same shops and brands in any city.
 It actually does not matter anymore where you go, the same things have basically become available to us anywhere.
 I look back with some sentimental feeling when I came home from a trip with all the treasures I found.
 I am still searching for unique pieces (I actually really do not like it when I see somebody with the same outfit or when people know where I got it 😉 ).

 Even though it has become more of a challenge to find unique places, on every trip, I dedicate some time to this quest.
 Today I am going to share the hidden shopping gems of Venice with you.
-Whether you come to Venice for the Art Biennale this year, these recommendations by locals and myself will help you find unique memories of your Italy trip.
+Whether you come to Venice for the Art Biennale this year or just to visit the city, these recommendations by locals and myself will help you find unique memories of your Italy trip.

 As mentioned in my Ultimate Guide for the Venice Art Biennale 2017, the Fortuny showroom at Giudecca has gorgeous fabrics.
 I got a really nice notebook for my travel experiences.
 (Giudecca, 805)